 Don’t overlook your library as a source for audiobooks that supports your local community, and are free to use (well, at least they’re already paid for with tax dollars).
 The best part is that if you’re having trouble getting started, you can ask for help at your local library.

-- Libby & OverDrive: OverDrive, along with its easy-to-use companion app Libby, is a service that lets you borrow materials from your local library.
+- Libby & OverDrive: Libby, the leading free library app by OverDrive, is a service that lets you borrow materials from your local library.
 You can borrow videos and ebooks as well, as long as those titles are in your library’s collection.
 The library collections vary by location.

 - Hoopla: Ask if your library offers Hoopla as an option.
 Hoopla offers audiobooks, ebooks, even movies and music.
 The app is easy to use with lots of features and you can tap to build a favorites list.
 Hoopla’s nonfiction and classics selection is outstanding, but you’re typically better off relying on Libby for those new releases.
 Still, since unlike with Libby, there are no waits on any book in the catalogue, this is a great place to check first.
 Depending on your library’s subscription program, the number you’re allowed and the checkout time to listen is often quite generous.